DHTMLX/docs-spreadsheet/docs/index.md

 ### Toolbar

 The **Toolbar** section is rather flexible.
-It contains 6 default blocks of controls: "undo", "colors", "decoration", "align", "format", "actions", "helpers".
-You can [change the toolbar structure](configuration.md#toolbar) and add more blocks, or change the order of the blocks.
+It contains several default blocks of controls: "undo", "colors", "decoration", "align", "cell", "format", "actions".
+You can [change the toolbar structure](configuration.md#toolbar) and add more blocks, or set your own order of the blocks.

 ![Spreadsheet Toolbar](assets/overview_toolbar.png)